 After a certain point, however, it can devolve into semantics, and you can start to wonder what exactly a character defines a god or magic as, especially considering some of the entities they encounter are even more powerful than most gods of myth.

-Don't confuse this with the Nay Theist, who knows supernatural forces exist, but thinks they should mind their own business and leave mortals alone.
-And for those who haven't figured it out, the name comes from the once-common belief that the Earth was flat instead of spherical.note …which some people still believe today.
+Don't confuse this with the Nay-Theist, who knows supernatural forces exist, but thinks they should mind their own business and leave mortals alone.
+The trope name comes from the once-common belief that the Earth was flat instead of spherical.note …which some people still believe today.
 Also compare Eskimos Aren't Real, which is when a character does not believe in something that everyone else believes, but may in fact have never seen it.

 open/close all folders